Generalizations of doubly nonnegative cones and their comparison: Generalized Doubly Nonnegative Cone

-Above, we proposed two GDNN cones based on the inner-approximation hierarchies for the GCOP cone.
-On the other hand, Burer and Dong~\cite{BD2012} proposed another GDNN cone over a closed convex cone from a perspective other than inner-approximation hierarchies.
+Above, we propose two GDNN cones based on the inner-approximation hierarchies for the GCOP cone.
+Independently, Burer and Dong~\cite{BD2012} proposed another GDNN cone over a closed convex cone without exploiting inner-approximation hierarchies.